kartikhtog/WindowsApplicationTemplate/README.md

 4. Macos
 5. Xamarin Forms renamed to .Net Multi-platform App UI (.NET MAUI) , Also contains new features + open source
 6. Uno Platform
-  1. Writed code in Xaml and C# and compile
+    1. Writen code in Xaml and C# and compile
     2. Can be complied to
         1. WinUI
         2. iOS
         3. Android
         4. macOS
         5. **Web**